-Let $(M,g)$ be a CFES and consider the field $A = \STG(f)$ with $f\in S^{s-1}_\circ$.
-Let us also make the extra assumption that the field $f$ satisfies eq.~\eqref{eq.alternat1} written at the rank $s-1$.
-Then, after some algebra in which the strategy is that as soon as a laplacian hits $f$ to replace it by the remaining of eq.~\eqref{eq.alternat1}, one gets:
+\begin{proof} Let $(M,g)$ be a CFES and consider the field $A = \STG(f)$.
+Let us also make the extra assumption that the field $f$ satisfies Eq.~\eqref{eq.alternat1} written at the rank $s-1$.
+Then, after some algebra in which the strategy is that as soon as the laplacian acts on $f$ to replace it by the remaining of Eq.~\eqref{eq.alternat1}, one gets

 in which the $\lvert\alpha\rvert$ means that this superscript $\alpha$ is not involved in the $\STG$ process.
 Suppressing the indices it reads as